The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 He has an engineering degree as well as a law degree.
 Much of his career has been spent in the computer industry, and in the blind community he is particularly known for his development of the Foundation’s Telephone Information Service.
 He is now semi-retired running his own business from home, doing consulting and projects in areas of technology and human rights law.

-Audit and Risk Committee, Policy Committee and Sir Arthur Pearson Memorial Fund Committee.
+Audit and Risk Committee, People Committee, Policy Committee and Sir Arthur Pearson Memorial Fund Committee.

 Nicola was re-elected to the Board in November 2017 and has demonstrated her commitment to engaging in a principled way with disabled people during the past six years, through working at Auckland Disability Law and the Human Rights Commission.
 During this time, she led workshops on the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and wrote policy submissions to central and local government and the Auckland Shadow report on UNCRPD.